umermemon4648/typeScript-cheatsheet/README.md

 **enum:**
- enum allow us to create constant variable that are meanst to immutable
+ enum allow us to create constant variable that are meant to immutable
   ```typescript
   enum Direction{
   left= "LEFT",